rupaai/caffeine_coders_emotion_recognition/README.md

 WASSA-2017 Shared Task on Emotion Intensity.
 Saif M. Mohammad and Felipe Bravo-Marquez.
 In Proceedings of the EMNLP 2017 Workshop on Computational Approaches to Subjectivity, Sentiment, and Social Media (WASSA), September 2017, Copenhagen, Denmark.BibTex

 ## Data Cleaning
-The data cleaning is necessary to improve the quality of the data to work with.
+When we tweet or chat, we tend to be using various characters which are not part of English alphabets.
+However, in Natural Language Processing, it is really hard for the model to learn from data when it contains so many versatile characters and doesn't produce a good accuracy on that.
+So, to improve our accuracy we cleaned the data in the following process:
-The text will be cleaned from extra unnecessary characters like '@' or '#' which are often used in Twitter tweets.
+1. We removed the unnecessary characters like '@' or '#' which are pretty common in Twitter tweets.
-Also, links and unreadable not interpretable characters are removed.
-All words are put in lowercase.
+2. We also removed links as those don't bear any meaning without the content.
+3. We also removed all the unreadable characters and converted all the texts into lowercase.

+For further clarity, we shared our Data Cleaning Code(https://github.com/rupaai/caffeine_coders_emotion_detection/blob/master/Training_Dataset_Cleaning.ipynb) here.

 ## Data Preprocessing
 In the preprocessing part the tweets are split into smaller pieces, or tokens.
 The process itself is called tokenization.